willddy/willddy.github.com/_posts/2013-07-02-HBase-Add-Backup-Master-Node.md

 tags:
   - hbase
 ---
-How to add a backup master node to the cluster?
+How to add a backup master node to the cluster?<br>
 There are two ways of doing that.

-#### In One Way1.
-Start the HBase master daemon on the backup master node:
+#### In One Way
-		hadoop@master2$ $HBASE_HOME/bin/hbase-daemon.sh start masterFrom the master log, you will find that the newly started master is waiting to become the next active master: org.apache.hadoop.hbase.master.ActiveMasterManager: Another master is the
-		active master, ip-10-176-201-128.us-west-1.compute.internal,
+1. Start the HBase master daemon on the backup master node: hadoop@master2$ $HBASE_HOME/bin/hbase-daemon.sh start masterFrom the master log, you will find that the newly started master is waiting to become the next active master: org.apache.hadoop.hbase.master.ActiveMasterManager: Another master is the active master, ip-10-176-201-128.us-west-1.compute.internal,